 The Search for the Historical Jesus

 The historical record, however, is incontrovertible.
-Jesus did exist.
-And he made serious demands on the attention of Jews and Gentiles alike.
+Jesus (Yeshua) did exist.
+He was a real Jewish man, born to a Jewish mother in Israel in the first century, and he made serious demands on the attention of Jews and Gentiles alike.
 Whether or not you are offended by Jesus’ claims, whether you believe Jesus was a good teacher, a false Messiah or the real deal, the statistic above should be alarming, for the simple fact that Jesus was real.

 The Quest for the Historical Jesus